dwleonhardt/shhhhhh/ipfs/README.md

 # IPFS Testing

 Testing local IPFS setup.
-Includes instructions for storing and accessing an encrypted document.
+See below for instructions on basic setup and storing and accessing encrypted documents.
+For more general information on IPFS, see the [research page](ipfs.md).

 ##### Table of Contents
 [What is IPFS?](#what-is-ipfs)